Running a Serial MATLAB Job

 Note

 Most of the time, running MATLAB in single-threaded mode (as described above) will meet your needs.
-However, if your code makes use of the Parallel Computing Toolbox (e.g., parfor) or you have intense computations that can benefit from the built-in multi-threading provided by MATLAB’s BLAS implementation, then you can run in multi-threaded mode.
+However, if your code makes use of the Parallel Computing Toolbox (e.g., parfor and spmd) or you have intense computations that can benefit from the built-in multi-threading provided by MATLAB’s BLAS implementation, then you can run in multi-threaded mode.

 One can use up to all the CPU-cores on a single node in this mode.
-Multi-node jobs are not possible with the version of MATLAB that we have so your Slurm script should always use #SBATCH --nodes=1.
-Here is an example from MathWorks of using multiple cores (for_loop.m):
+Multi-node jobs are not possible with the current setup of MATLAB, so your Slurm script should always use #SBATCH --nodes=1.
+Here is an example of using multiple cores (hello_world_threaded.m):

 poolobj = parpool;